alyssabrouse/EmbeddedOpenFin/README.md

 Navigate to the URL in a web browser.
 It will download an .exe file.
 Run the file.
 You should see the EmbeddedWeb app launched in openfin.

+## 3. Run the Demo
+With the web server running (**node server**) on port 9070 (or other port if you've changed your config), set the EmbeddingWinForm project as the startup and run the solution.
+You should see the charting app embedded within the Windows form.

 ## EmbeddedView

 Note that an EmbeddedView control has been coded to render on the screen: